-Increasingly, the last place we look for transformation is the church, but many of us still feel in our bones that Jesus shows us a path for deep human thriving.
-Whether we worship him as God or merely recognize him as a prophet or sage, we suspect he holds truth necessary for the transformation we seek.
+In the face of our world’s suffering and brokenness, it is a struggle to nurture hope in the midst of the growing shadow of despair.
+For many of us, Jesus shows us a path for deep human thriving.
+Whether we worship him as God or merely recognize him as a prophet or sage, we suspect he shows us a way to resist the growing shadow by bringing together deep spiritual rootedness with revolutionary passion.

 Each of these experiences will be drawn out of the pages of the Gospel texts and re-incarnated into our own society.
 We will draw upon the wisdom of spiritual directors and activists, teachers and storytellers, wilderness guides and urban artists.
 Together, we will embark on a journey of soul transformation that will re-shape our way of seeing and engaging the world so that, like the prophets, we might become people of action who are deeply rooted in the presence of God.